kognise/obsidian-aviation/FAR/Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md

 \(a\) All contract disputes arising under contracts subject to the AMS shall be resolved under this subpart.

-\(b\) Contract disputes shall be filed with the ODRA pursuant to §17.27.
+\(b\) Contract disputes shall be filed with the ODRA pursuant to [[Volume 1/B Procedural rules/0017 Procedures for protests and contract disputes.md#§17.27   Filing a contract dispute.|§17.27]].

 \(c\) The ODRA has broad discretion to recommend remedies for a contract dispute that are consistent with the AMS and applicable law, including such equitable remedies or other remedies as it deems appropriate.